 Traveling is a great education.
 I learned many different things while traveling to Costa Rica.
 I really got to see a lot of the wonders that this country has to offer.
-You can see them too if you have a read of the options at Buena Vista del Rincon.
 Here are things to know before you go to Costa Rica from my own experience.

 Rent A Car.
 A great way to get around is by renting a car.
 It allows you the freedom to go and do what you want.
 Not to mention, although the public transportation buses looked nice, I didn’t see many of them.
 I mostly saw people waiting out on the side of the road for one to come.
 If you know how to drive a manual, your rental will be cheaper.
 A 4×4 is your best bet for those unpaved roads.
 Also the security deposit is most likely going to be $500.

 Have A GPS.
 Unless you know your way around or have opted to get a driver, you better have a GPS!
 The GPS needs to be updated for Costa Rican roads.
 There are no addresses.
 The only time I ever saw street signs was in Centro San Jose.
 The GPS we rented was awesome!
 It told us when a school zone was coming, potential falling rocks, speed bumps, and more.
 It also let us know when we were turning onto an unpaved road.

 Have A Flashlight.
 Even if it is the flashlight on your phone, have one with you.
 I saw people walking on the side of the road to get to the store or a restaurant.
 Driving you can’t really see them in the dark.
 If you are walking you can’t see much.
 Especially when you are away from the city area, there aren’t street lights.
 Also the power went out at the house we stayed at.
 Luckily we had our phones for light.